Obarun/66/doc/66-boot.md

 - **-s** *skel* : an absolute path.
 Directory that holds skeleton files.
 By default this will be `%%skel%%`.
 The default can also be changed at compile time by passing the `--with-skeleton=DIR` option to `./configure`.
 This directory ***must*** contain the necessary skeleton files to properly boot the machine, without it the system **will not boot**.

-- **-m** : umount the basename of the *LIVE* directory set into the *init.conf* skeleton file if it already mounted and mount a tmpfs on it.
-By default, the *LIVE* basename is mounted if it not already a valid mountpoint.
+- **-m** : umount the basename of the *LIVE* directory set into the *init.conf* skeleton file, if it is already mounted, and mounts a tmpfs on it.
+By default, the *LIVE* basename is mounted if it is not already a valid mountpoint.
 Otherwise without the **-m** option, it does nothing.

 - **-l** *log_user* : the `catch-all` logger will run as *log_user*.
 Default is `%%s6log_user%%`.
 The default can also be changed at compile-time by passing the `--with-s6-log-user=user` option to `./configure`.

 - **-e** *environment* : an absolute path. *stage 1 init* empties its environment before spawning the `rc.init` skeleton file and executing into [66-scandir](66-scandir.html) in order to prevent kernel environment variables from leaking into the process tree.
 The *PATH* variable is the only variable set for the environment.
 If you want to define additional environment variables then use this option.
 Behaves the same as [66-scandir -e](66-scandir.html).

-- **-d** *dev* : mount a devtmpfs on *dev*.
+- **-d** *dev* : mounts a devtmpfs on *dev*.
 By default, no such mount is performed - it is assumed that a devtmpfs is automounted on `/dev` at boot time by the kernel or an initramfs.

 - **-b** *banner* : prints banner to */dev/console* at the start of the stage 1 init process.
 Defaults to:
 `[Starts stage1 process ...]`